KSAN Live at the Record Plant

 - Elvin BishopDecember 11, 1975no audio

 Bishop's third documented Plant appearance, by which point Fooled Around and Fell in Love was climbing the charts.
 The full setlist is on file.
-No tape located.
+No tape has surfaced.

 - Earth QuakeDecember 22, 1975no audio

 The Bay Area hard rock band on A&M, known for their regional following and Levine & Fenton production.
 The full setlist is documented.
-No tape located.
+No tape has surfaced.

 1977